Some links in this post may be affiliate links

 Lacy Tree Philodendron grows best in medium to bright indirect light (filtered light).
 Keep it away from hot direct sunlight to prevent scorching of the leaves.

-If the lighting is not adequate, the plant will not grow properly and may drop its leaves.
-Therefore, you may use grow lights to supplement it.
-Take a look at these full spectrum grow lights available on Amazon.
+If the lighting is not adequate, the plant will start stretching, becoming leggy and may drop its leaves.
+Therefore, you may use a grow light to supplement the natural light.

 Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth and avoid leggy and lopsided growth.

-Lacy Tree Philodendron prefers a humidity of 55-65% to prevent brown leaf edges and tips.
+Tree Philodendron likes a humidity of 55-65% to prevent brown leaf edges and tips.
 However, it can withstand dry air for short periods of time.

 Repot Lacy Tree Philodendron every 2-3 years during the growing period.
 Use a pot that is 1 size larger than the current one.
 Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.